clementpoh/logic/README.md

 * Please treat this as tongue in cheek rather than triumphant treatise.

-* If I do grossly misrepresent a position, let me know.
+* If I do grossly misrepresent a position or get anything wrong, let me know.

 * It might seem a strange subject to subject anyone to.
 If you find my babbling baffling or the discussion disgusting, just discontinue.